RicardoBharat01/RicardoBharatHonours/README.md

 # Ricardo Bharat Honours COMP700 - 219014175

-ReadME.md describes the contents of the Git Repository (Section A) as well as how to access the .exe files that can run without less configuration(Section B).
+This ReadME.md describes the contents of the Git Repository (Section A) as well as the .exe files that can run with less configuration (Section B) amd how to access them.

+Git Repository contains Source Code(for Actual Real Time System as well as the System working on a Sample Video) for System and Model Construction, Dataset used for Model Construction and other files needed to run the source code in Python Enviroment.

+OneDrive Shared Folder contains the .exe Application files(Actual Real Time System as well as the System working on a Sample Video) of the System and other files needed to run the Application.

 ## A. Git Repository
     Available At: